5 to Watch: U.S. Takes Gold Medals in Skeet Shooting, Stanford and UC Berkeley Compete in Swimming

 Biles will be joined by 20-year-old Jordan Chiles, 18-year-old Suni Lee and 18-year-old Grace McCallum in the team event.
 Lee finished third in qualifying with an all-around score of 57.166, while McCallum and Chiles finished 13th and 40th, respectively.
 While the U.S. owns two of the top three spots for all-around scores, ROC has the fourth, fifth and sixth-highest scores on its team.

 Watch the women’s gymnastics team final live on the Olympic channel.
-You can stream full coverage at https://stream.nbcolympics.com/gymnastics-womens-team-final-main-coverage?chrcontext=KNTV or with the Team USA tracker at https://stream.nbcolympics.com/gymnastics-womens-team-final-team-usa-tracker?chrcontext=KNTV
+You can stream full coverage here or with the Team USA tracker here.

 Undefeated Team USA takes on Japan in softball gold medal game